 Some of the benefits of using bonds are:

-- 5% of the original investment can be withdrawn from the bond without an immediate tax liability (for 20 years cumulatively)
+- 5% of the original investment can be withdrawn from without an immediate tax liability (for 20 years cumulatively)

-- There is something called “top slicing”, which can help mitigate the impact of tax charges if a gain on a bond pushes you into a higher income tax bracket
+- There is something called “top slicing”, which can help mitigate the impact of tax charges if a gain pushes you into a higher income tax bracket

 - Funds within the bond can be easily switched with no Capital Gains Tax